markmckeown/digby/README.md

 }
 ```

-## COW vs ARIES
+## Transactions, COW vs ARIES

-COW is used in ZFS and BcacheFS filesystems and also mdb database.
+COW is used in ZFS and BcacheFS filesystems and also in the mdb database.
 In older
 literature the approach is known as "page shadowing", eg System R. The alternate
 approach is ARIES, a WAFL with redo and undo phases for recovery.
 I *think* COW
 works for filesystems as they do not need to support complex transactions, while
 for mdb there is a single writer only and it is designed for high read volume and
 low write volume for LDAP.

+Within digby transactions are supported via the "_txn" version of the methods,
+the client starts a transaction with db.new_transaction and is provided with a
+transaction context that it passes to any subsequent methods in the transaction
+and when ready to commit the client calls db.commit with the transaction context.
+Each operation that is part of the transaction makes the changes to the db
+tree but does not update the master page, that is done in the commit.
+Currently digby does not have any thread protection, but as this approach is using COW
+it means you can have multiple readers that do not block each other or the writer
+but you can only have a single writer (RCU).
+The readers can use the version information
+in the pages and/or tuples to determine if the version of the tree they are using is
+no longer valid and retry.

-To support complex transactions will a variation of ARIES need to be used?
-Can
+To support complex transactions with multiple writers and rollback require a
+variation of ARIES?
+If switching to an ARIES type approach can a log be done
-a log be done in the same file as the tree?
+in the same file as the tree?

 ## Checksums and Merkle Trees
 Both ZFS and BcacheFS store the checksum for a page in the pointer to the page/object,